xaridar/VisualTransRot/README.md

 The `Process Info` tab includes more detailed information about a process, including:
 - **Status** - The current status of the process, as defined [earlier](#status).
 Status is updated in real time.
 - **Start Time** - The formatted timestamp when the process was initiated.
+- **Seed** - The long value used for seeding the random generation for this process.
+If defined by the user, this will match user seed input.
+The seed is also accompanied by a copy button, which will copy the seed to the user's clipboard.
 - **Elapsed Time** - A live timer of the process's runtime.
 - **Output Directory** - A link to the output directory of the specific process.
 Clicking this link opens said directory in the OS-native file viewer.
 - **Molecules Simulated** - Contains the [Molecule Counts](#molecule-counts) used for this process's TransRot calculation.